cea-trust-platform/triocfd-documentation/doc/source/srcs/userGuidelines/physicalModels/Turbulence/best-practices-turbulence.md

 As of 2025, a complete redesign of the turbulence-related code is under consideration to reduce code duplication and to allow for an easier extension.
 But workforce is limited and the project is huge.

+## Recommandations
+The most used model in TrioCFD was historically the $k$-$\varepsilon$ one with a wall function.
+This is robust and fast.
+Some low-Reynolds models are available but not yet fully validated.
+The
+$k$-$\omega$ SST model being the most widely used one in the litterature, we recommand using it.